cometbeetle/AutoUncertainties/paper/paper.md

 ### Subtracting Equivalent Uncertainties

-Subtracting an `Uncertainty` from itself will not result in a standard devation of zero, as demonstrated in the following example:
+Subtracting an `Uncertainty` from itself will not result in a standard deviation of zero, as demonstrated in the following example:

 ```python